AdobeDocs/deliverability-learn.en/help/transition-process/switching-email-platforms.md

 ---
 title: How to transition smoothly when switching email platforms.
-description: When moving email service providers (ESPs), it’s not possible to also transition your existing, established IP addresses.
+description: When moving email service providers (ESPs), it's not possible to also transition your existing, established IP addresses.
 It is important that you follow best practices for developing a positive reputation when starting afresh.
 topics: Deliverability
 jira: KT-5259
 thumbnail: kt5259.jpg
 doc-type: article
 activity: understand
+role: Admin
+level: Beginner
 team: ACS
 exl-id: 5444d576-5bc1-4fa6-9956-c63dc3c60440
 ---